sebwylleman/CV/README.md

 Acquired further skills in:

-- ***Test Driven Development (TDD):*** Gained practical experience in writing tests before writing code, with a strong emphasis on pair programming.
+- **Test Driven Development (TDD):** Gained practical experience in writing tests before writing code, with a strong emphasis on pair programming.
 Developed skills in creating test suites, implementing test cases, and using TDD to drive software design and development.

-- ***Object-oriented programming (OOP):*** Acquired a solid understanding of OOP concepts such as encapsulation, inheritance, and polymorphism.
+- **Object-oriented programming (OOP):** Acquired a solid understanding of OOP concepts such as encapsulation, inheritance, and polymorphism.
 Demonstrated proficiency in applying these concepts to create reusable, modular, and maintainable code.

-- ***Model-View-Controller (MVC) framework patterns:*** Developed experience in using MVC patterns to design and develop web applications.
+- **Model-View-Controller (MVC) framework patterns:** Developed experience in using MVC patterns to design and develop web applications.
 Gained knowledge of how to separate concerns and responsibilities between models, views, and controllers to create scalable and maintainable code.

-- ***Independent learning and problem-solving:*** Cultivated skills in researching, analyzing, and solving complex problems independently.
+- **Independent learning and problem-solving:** Cultivated skills in researching, analyzing, and solving complex problems independently.
 Developed the ability to learn new technologies, tools, and frameworks quickly and efficiently, while maintaining a high level of attention to detail.

-#### 01 Founders Immersive Pool (Sep 2022 - Oct 2022)

-Introduction to programming in a 1 month peer to peer programming in person event with daily challenges to complete in Go.
-During the peer-to-peer programming event, I:

-- Completed daily programming challenges in Go, which helped me to develop my problem-solving skills.
-- Collaborated with other participants to debug and optimize our code, which improved my teamwork and communication skills.
-- Used Git and Command Line to manage and track changes to our code, which improved my version control skills.

-Overall, the event provided me with an excellent introduction to programming, and allowed me to develop my technical skills in Go, as well as my collaboration, communication, and version control skills.

 #### Lycée Français Charles de Gaulle de Londres(Sep 2005 - Jun 2011)